-Scholarly and research posters are typically one-time use items; once the conference or presentation is over, the poster is hung on a wall somewhere or recycled.
+Scholarly and research posters are typically one-time use items; once the conference or presentation is over, the poster hangs on a wall or is recycled, although some conferences "publish" posters online or abstracts in a professional association journal/supplement.
 However, these "grey" publications often have value as citable items later in the lifecycle of research.
 Archiving your poster allows you to:

-Point to a permanent location for your poster
+Point to a permanent, citable location for your poster with a DOI (digital object identifier)

 Archive research that may have value but not result in a published article

-Provide a record or timeline for research progress
+Provide a record or timeline of research progress

 Extend the reach of innovations and ideas to a greater, public, audience